2i2c-org/infrastructure/docs/topic/troubleshooting.md

 ```

 The [default for this value is 2GB](https://github.com/2i2c-org/infrastructure/blob/dfe32345dc0b7d7cb961d6721bca291ab853e04b/support/values.yaml#L38).
-Try increasing this value in small increments and deploying using `pthon deployer deploy-support {{CLUSTER_NAME}}` until the server successfully starts up.
+Try increasing this value in small increments and deploying using `python deployer deploy-support {{CLUSTER_NAME}}` until the server successfully starts up.
 Then make a Pull Request with your updated config.